Short-Term Accommodations: Support for Temporary Illness or Injury

 Communicate with your professors immediately and often.
 Explain how your academic performance may be impacted and provide your medical professional’s expectations about limitations and recovery time.
 Meet with them to discuss options and develop a plan to implement any temporary adjustments they have approved regarding attendance, assignments, or exams, for example.
 Be proactive and maintain ongoing communication.
 First, please refer to the syllabus for each class to determine absence and late work policies.
 Also, review the information shared by each of your professors to determine what accommodations are provided so that your academics are not disrupted (i.e., Zoom access, lecture recordings, allowing late work, etc.)

 Absences.
 Case Management & Victim Support Services cannot officially excuse absences but can provide written support to faculty members, if requested by faculty.
 This verification may address the legitimacy of an absence, but not necessarily excuse it.
 Professors work with students to make reasonable accommodations, but students should recognize that each course and each professor will have varying expectations as to how the requirements for their respective courses must be met.
+For more information regarding absences for illness, please visit this page

 Accessing Short-Term Accommodations